The Large Core of College Admission Markets: Theory and Evidence: Introduction

 where 1 (0) indicates admission with (without) state funding.

-The rich student, $r$, prefers to receive state funding, but she is willing to attend $c$ even if she does not get state funding.
-Formally, $r$'s preferences are given by $(r,c,1) \succ_r (r,c,0)\succ_r\emptyset$.
+The rich student, $r$, prefers to receive state funding, but she is willing to attend the college even if she does not get state funding.
+Formally, $r$'s preferences are $(r,c,1) \succ_r (r,c,0)\succ_r\emptyset$.
 By contrast, the poor student, $p$, is only interested in admission with state funding.
 Thus, $p$'s preferences are summarized by $(p,c,1)\succ_p\emptyset$.

-There are two stable allocations in this market: $\left\{(r,c,1)\right\}$, which is the result of \SPDA, and $\left\{(r,c,0), (p,c,1)\right\}$.
-The only allocation that both students weakly prefer to both of these stable allocations has both of them receiving state funding, but this allocation is not acceptable to the college. \end{example}
+There are two stable allocations in this market: the result of \SPDA, $\left\{(r,c,1)\right\}$, where funding is allocated based on merit; and $\left\{(r,c,0), (p,c,1)\right\}$, where more positions are filled and funding is not allocated based on merit.
+We note that the only allocation that both students weakly prefer to both of these stable allocations has both students receiving state funding, but this allocation is not acceptable to the college.
+Therefore, there is no consensus among students on a student-optimal stable allocation. \end{example}

+Can we expect stable allocations to be meaningfully different in realistically-sized markets?
+To answer this question, we develop a large market model of Hungarian college admissions markets and study the assumptions required from this model to guarantee that the set of stable allocations is large.
+Our main theoretical result (\cref{prop:big}) is that the set of stable allocations is large when students are heterogeneous in their sensitivity to financial terms (like the rich student and the poor student in \cref{DifferenrNumber}).
+By contrast, when students are not heterogeneous in their sensitivity to financial terms---that is, when all students find both contracts with the same college to be nearly perfect substitutes or when all students do not find them to be close substitutes---then the set of stable allocations is small.
+We also show that both variants of DA allocate funding based on merit (\cref{prop:merit}) and that the set of merit-based allocations is small.